nanos-world/docs/scripting/static_classes/Package.rst

   * -
     - Load
     -
-    - Is called as soon as a package is loaded.
+    - Called as soon as a package is loaded.

   * -
     - Unload
     -
-    - Is called as soon as a package is unloaded.
+    - Called as soon as a package is unloaded.

 Examples